Skip to main content

 repartition age

-STIB has renewed its Top Employer label, which it has held for 11 years.
-This recognition underlines its continuous investment in excellence in human resources management and its commitment to the well-being of its employees.
+The STIB has renewed its Top Employer label, which it has held for 12 years.
+This recognition highlights its ongoing commitment to excellence in human resources management and its dedication to the well-being of its employees.

 *